7 Types of Industrial Mixers

 #2 Paddle Mixer

-A paddle mixer is similar to a horizontal ribbon mixer, except that the mixing action and gentler.
-As the paddles move the material through the mixer, it creates a cohesive mix.
-This type of industrial or commercial mixer is often used with thick of viscous semi-solids, such as salad dressings or salsa.
-A paddle mixer provides efficient, gentle blending, but it can also experience weakness in mixing suspensions.
+A paddle mixer is similar to a horizontal ribbon mixer, except that the mixing action is gentler.
+As the paddles move the material through the mixer, they create a cohesive mix.
+This type of industrial mixer is often used with thick or viscous semi-solids, such as salad dressings or salsa.
+A paddle mixer provides efficient, gentle blending, but it can experience weakness in mixing suspensions.

 #3 Tumbler Mixer

-A tumbler mixer turns and uses gravitation force mix materials, which are usually liquids.
+A tumbler mixer turns and uses gravitational force to mix materials, which are usually liquids.
 There are several different types of tumbler mixers, including a v-shaped mixer, double-cone mixer and slant mixer.
-A tumbler does not require an agitator or impeller, which is used for sensitive liquids.
-Tumber mixers are versatile with the various types of ingredients they can mix.
+A tumbler does not require an agitator or impeller, which makes it useful for sensitive liquids.
+Tumbler mixers are versatile in the various types of ingredients they can mix.
 They are large pieces of equipment that require floor space.

 #4 Emulsifier

 The emulsifier mixes together substances that are immiscible, which means they are unable to naturally blend.
-Oils are a popular substance used in emulsifiers.
 An emulsifier uses high amounts of pressure to force liquids through small filters and tubes, which breaks down their structure and allows the liquids to mix effectively.
+This makes emulsifiers common in food processing and chemical processing applications.
 The emulsification process can be influenced by factors such as the amount of mechanical energy used and physiochemical limitations.

 #5 Drum Mixers